EnesiMe/minix/README.md

 I prolly do not know what I am getting myself into but I'd rather die trying.
-I came fresh from Mr. Tanenbaum's Modern Operating Systems Cha.1
+I came fresh from Mr. Tanenbaum's Modern Operating Systems Cha.1.
 I am the kind of lazy programmer that pulls up a markdown cheatsheet to write this file.
-Hence, it suffices to say, heck, I do not know what I am doing
+Hence, it suffices to say, heck, I do not know what I am doing.
 I took my University's Operating Systems course nearly 3 years ago.
 I've worked with RTOS somewhat.